Komatireddy Venkat Reddy

-Komatireddy Venkat Reddy (born 23 May 1965) is an Indian politician from Telangana.
-He is the Member of Parliament of Bhuvanagiri Parliament Constituency from 2019.
-He is the star campaigner of Telangana Pradesh Congress Committee from 2022.
-He was Deputy Floor Leader, Telangana Congress Legislative Party and former MLA of Nalgonda Assembly constituency.
+Komatireddy Venkat Reddy (born 23 May 1965) is an Indian politician and currently serves as the cabinet minister of Roads & Buildings and Cinematography in Telangana.
+He served as a MLA for the Nalgonda Constituency for 20 years consecutively, following which he served as a Member of Parliament of Bhuvanagiri Parliament Constituency from 2019 to 2023.

+He joined the Congress Party in 1986 as NSUI District in charge and has worked his way up.
+He has been the star campaigner of Telangana Pradesh Congress Committee, known for his unwavering participation in the formation of the State of Telangana and some revolutionary development in Nalgonda.
+He was the Deputy Floor Leader, Telangana Congress Legislative Party.

 Early life and education

 Komatireddy Venkat Reddy was born on 23 May 1965 as the 8th of the nine children of a farmer, Papi Reddy in Brahmana Vellemla village, Narketpally, Nalgonda district, Telangana.
-Komatireddy Venkat Reddy attended Amarajeevi Potti Sreeramulu High School, Malakpet, Hyderabad in 1980 for his SSC.
-Later he completed his Intermediate from N.B.
-Science College, Pathargatti, Hyderabad in the year 1982.
-He is a notable alumni of Chaitanya Bharathi Institute of Technology, Hyderabad in 1986 where he pursued Bachelors of Civil Engineering (BE).
+Komatireddy Venkat Reddy attended Amarajeevi Potti Sreeramulu High School.
+He is a notable alumnus of Chaitanya Bharathi Institute of Technology, Hyderabad in 1986 where he pursued Bachelor of Civil Engineering (BE).

 Political career

-Youth Politics
+Youth politics

 Right from the inception of his career, Komatireddy Venkat Reddy was actively involved in Youth Politics.
 He always believed that societal change is unprecedented in its pace, scope and depth of impact and everyone is bound to get into reforming it the right way.
 During his graduation in 1986, he acted as NSUI District Incharge and brought in new agendas such as educational and university reforms.

-Positions Held

 Komatireddy won as a candidate from Nalgonda assembly constituency four times, in 1999, 2004, 2009 and 2014.
 He was a Minister for Information Technology in YS Rajasekhar Reddy's government.
 He served as minister for ports.
 In 2019 he was again elected as Member of Parliament from Bhuvanagiri constituency.

 Venkat Reddy has held the following positions;